krlvm/PowerTunnel-Android/README.md

 To configure DNS, open plugins page and tap to the gear opposite to DNS plugin.

 You are able to choose between pre-installed Google and Cloudflare DNS (DoH) providers or add yours.

+DNS customization is not supported on Android versions below Android 8 Oreo.

 ### Enabling AdBlock